Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Impossibility Results for Strict Hypergraph Homophily

-Our main theoretical result highlights a fundamental difference between measuring homophily in group settings and measuring homophily in graphs.
-Although monotonic and majority homophily capture intuitive notions of same-class preferences, we show that it is combinatorially impossible for two classes to \emph{simultaneously} exhibit either of these types of homophily in the hypergraph setting (subject to a small additional constraint if groups have an even number of members).
-As a consequence, even if all individuals \emph{attempted} to participate in group interactions that are monotonically or majority homophilous with respect to their class, this cannot be accomplished.
-We formalize our result as a set of combinatorial impossibilities for hypergraphs where nodes have one of two labels, and all hyperedges are of size $k$.
-For group interactions of varying sizes, these result can be applied to each group size separately, to understand which behaviors are possible or impossible in each case. {For a hypergraph with more than two node labels, this can be applied when comparing the affinity scores of one class against the collective behavior of all other classes, joined by a single ``out class'' label.} See Appendix~\ref{sec:impossibility} for full proof details.
+{Our main theoretical results highlight combinatorial constraints that govern higher-order mixing patterns in hypergraphs.
+These are easily overlooked, but are crucial for properly defining and understanding higher-order homophily.
+This also reveals a fundamental difference between measuring homophily in group settings and measuring homophily in graphs, as these impossibilities do not apply to the graph setting.
+Although strict monotonic and strict majority homophily seem to capture intuitive notions of same-class mixing patterns, we show that it is combinatorially impossible for two classes to \emph{simultaneously} exhibit either of these types of homophily in the hypergraph setting (subject to a small additional constraint if groups have an even number of members).
+In other words, even if all individuals \emph{preferred} to participate in group interactions that are monotonically or majority homophilous with respect to their class, this cannot be accomplished.}

+We formalize our results as a set of combinatorial impossibilities for two-class, $k$-uniform hypergraphs. \begin{definition} A hypergraph $H = (V,E)$ is a two-class, $k$-uniform hypergraph if $|e| = k$ for every $e \in E$, and there exist two node classes $\{A,B\}$ such that $V = A \cup B$ and $A\cap B = \emptyset$. \end{definition} Although our theorems focus on this family of hypergraphs, our framework and results have important implications for understanding homophily in general group settings.
+When groups vary in size, our results can be applied to each group size separately, to understand which behaviors are possible or impossible in each case.
+We take this approach when measuring affinity scores on real datasets involving group interactions of varying size $k$.
+For a hypergraph with more than two node labels, our results imply combinatorial impossibilities for an arbitrary class $A = X \subseteq V$ relative to the collective behavior of all other classes, joined by a single ``out class'' label $B = V \backslash X$.